 Vulnerabilities and the problem of scale for cloud and application security

-Vulnerability management is identifying, evaluating, treating, and reporting on security vulnerabilities in systems and the software that runs on them.
+Vulnerability management is the system or process of identifying, evaluating, treating, and reporting security vulnerabilities in systems and the software that runs on them.

 Security professionals triage vulnerabilities daily and face the challenge of too many alerts coming from all parts of the organization and technology stacks.

 According to the Verizon Data Breach investigation report, Vulnerabilities mismanagement is one of the four factors that leads to vulnerabilities.

 According to research from the Ponemon Institute, 53% of companies spend more time navigating manual processes than responding to vulnerabilities.

 Credit: EPSS – 35% more CVE declared yearly (source EPSS)